| Web Site Usability ChecklistBy Larisa ThomasonMonday, February 23, 2004; 4:15pm EST

 more comfortable and more apt to visit again and recommend the site to

 their friends.
 Good usability is critical to your site's success.
+Source of ArticleThe author of this

 article is Larisa Thomason, Senior Web Analyst with NetMechanic, Inc.